 Mineral sunscreens are less irritating and potentially safer form of sunscreen.
 However, they can leave a chalky residue and be hard to apply evenly.
-The Today Show picked Anthelios because of its smooth application and against it I would pit MD Solar Sciences SPF 50 Crème ($30 in the shop) is a mineral sunscreen with a light-weight barely there formula that is specifically formulated for rosacea and acne-prone skin.
+The Today Show picked Anthelios because of its smooth application and against it I would pit MD Solar Sciences SPF 50 Crème ($30) is a mineral sunscreen with a light-weight barely there formula that is specifically formulated for rosacea and acne-prone skin.

-Also cosmetically "friendly" are antioxidant-packed Prana Natural Defense SPF25 ($39 in the shop) and Suntegrity Natural Moisturizing Face Sunscreen and Primer SPF 30 ($45 in the shop) is a 3 in 1 facial moisturizer, sunscreen, and make up primer .
+Also cosmetically "friendly" are antioxidant-packed Prana Natural Defense SPF25 ($39 in the shop) and Suntegrity Natural Moisturizing Face Sunscreen and Primer SPF 30 ($45) is a 3 in 1 facial moisturizer, sunscreen, and make up primer .

 Today Show’s “Attack Cellulite”: Vichy Celludestock $39.50

 There’s really only one ingredient of interest in Vichy’s cellulite cream: caffeine.
 Caffeine has a dehydrating effect on fat cells, triggering the evacuation of sodium and water and the intake of potassium.
 As a result, skin on the thighs and buttocks usually appears more even (and less like cottage cheese).
 Unfortunately, the results are not permanent.